-Anna Gerrish Fisher is a highly qualified instructor of classical piano in the Portland Metro area, drawing on 20 years of teaching experience, a double Master's Degree from the prestigious Eastman School of Music, and a Bachelor of Music from Utah State University.
+Anna Gerrish Fisher is a highly qualified instructor of classical piano in the Portland Metro area, drawing on over 20 years of teaching experience, a double Master's Degree from the prestigious Eastman School of Music, and a Bachelor of Music from Utah State University.
 She received degrees in Piano Performance at both institutions as well as earning a second graduate degree at Eastman in Music Education.

 Ms. Fisher has actively taught private and group piano classes for over 20 years to students of all ages and levels.
-Her teaching strengths include providing a caring, yet structured environment where students learn to practice efficiently, understand their repertoire, and progress in a systematic way as their love for music flourishes.
+Her teaching strengths include providing a relational and caring, yet structured environment where students learn to practice efficiently, understand their repertoire, and progress in a systematic way as their love for music flourishes.
 A robust curriculum is provided for each student that includes comprehensive technical study, theory, and transposing/ear training, in addition to studying the classical piano repertoire and etudes.

 Ms. Fisher’s primary piano instructors have included Gary Amano, Douglas Humpherys, Shulamit Hoffmann and Jo Ann Gerrish (her mother).
 She is a member of the Music Teachers National Association (MTNA), the Oregon Music Teachers Association (OMTA) and is certified in Orff Shulwerk (Level 1).
 She resides in the Portland metro area with her husband and children.ing